deckhouse/deckhouse/modules/041-linstor/docs/USAGE.md

   MASTER_PASSPHRASE: *!passphrase* # Master passphrase for LINSTOR
 ```

+{% alert level="warning" %}
-> **Caution!** Choose a strong passphrase and store it securely.
+Choose a strong passphrase and store it securely.
 If it get lost, the encrypted data will be inaccessible.
+{% endalert %}

 ## LINSTOR storage configuration